semgrep/semgrep-docs/docs/semgrep-cloud-platform/teams.md

 1. Sign in to [<i class="fas fa-external-link fa-xs"></i> Semgrep Cloud Platform](https://semgrep.dev/login).
 1. Click **[<i class="fa-solid fa-gear"></i> Settings > Access > Teams](https://semgrep.dev/orgs/-/settings/access/teams)**.
+1. Optional: Click **<i class="fa-solid fa-square-check"></i> Yes, add new users to the default team** if you want new members and projects to be added to the default team.
 1. Click **Enable**.
+1. Read the dialog box to ensure that your settings are correct, then click **Enable beta**.

 When you have enabled teams for the first time, a team is automatically created with the name of your deployment.
-This preserves the settings you previously had using the **Members** feature; All current members retain their existing projects.
+This preserves the settings you previously had using the **Members** feature; all current members retain their existing projects.

 ## Tips for creating teams and subteams